Press Release Guidelines

 - Simply listing facts, company reports and information about a business, websites or services is considered a news story and not a press release.
 Please submit newsworthy stories accordingly.

 - DO NOT ADVERTISE.
 If your press release reads like an advertisement, it will be rejected.
+Releases with numerous links, the links will be removed as the release will read like spam.
 A press release is an ANNOUNCEMENT and NOT an advertisement.
 We do not allow spam to be passed as press releases.
 Do not use superlatives, such as the word "best" as they are used as hype.
 We offer a professional press release service.
 The news media is not your advertising agency.
 Press releases must have substance and must represent real information that informs the readers, not sell to them.

 - Do not use this service to preach religious beliefs.
 If your organization has a news announcement, that is considered an acceptable press release; otherwise use the article/op-ed service.